babylonchain/babylon/x/zoneconcierge/README.md

 # ZoneConcierge

-The Zone Concierge module is responsible for generating BTC timestamps of headers from other Cosmos zones.
-These BTC timestamps allow Cosmos zones integrating with Babylon to achieve Bitcoin security, i.e., forking a Cosmos zone is as hard as forking Bitcoin.
-The Zone Concierge module leverages the IBC light client protocol to receive Cosmos zones' headers.
+The Zone Concierge module is responsible for generating BTC timestamps of headers from other PoS blockchains.
+These BTC timestamps allow PoS blockchains integrating with Babylon to achieve Bitcoin security, i.e., forking the PoS blockchain is as hard as forking Bitcoin.
+The Zone Concierge module leverages the IBC light client protocol to receive PoS blockchains' headers.

 There are two phases of integration for a consumer chain:

 - **Phase 1 integration:** Babylon receives consumer chain headers via standard `MsgUpdateClient` messages in IBC light client protocol, timestamps them, and functions as a canonical chain oracle for the consumer chain.
-  [Babylonscan](https://babylonscan.io/) shows Cosmos zones with phase 1 integration.
+  [Babylonscan](https://babylonscan.io/) shows PoS blockchains with phase 1 integration.
 - **Phase 2 integration:** In addition to phase 1, phase 2 allows a consumer chain to receive BTC timestamps from Babylon via an IBC channel, such that the